-This multi-pronged course consists of experiences in clinical genetics, professional development in genetic counseling, and opportunities to increase genetic counseling-specific cultural awareness.
+The spring course consists of experiences in clinical genetics, professional development in genetic counseling, and opportunities to increase genetic counseling-specific cultural awareness.
 It includes online course work, participation in clinical fieldwork, and seminars with other health care providers; clinical research coordinators; interviews with families; reviews of ACMG policy statements; and journal entries for these experiences.